ZE3kr/ZE3kr.com/source/_posts/2024-02-04-vision-pro-experience.md

 Having never used other VR/AR products before (Google Cardboard excluded 😂), I didn't find the Vision Pro's display quality particularly outstanding.
 Instead, I found that the display quality of the Vision Pro cannot fully replace that of the Studio Display.
 Compared to other types of displays, it has these characteristics:

-**Resolution:** A 5K display has a **significantly** sharper image and a noticeably better color space to the naked eye.
+**Resolution:** A 5K display has a **significantly** sharper image and noticeably better color space for the naked eye.
 The clarity of the Vision Pro is roughly equivalent to that of a 2.5K display, with the display quality ranking: high-end displays >> Vision Pro > high-end projectors.
 Upon closer inspection, I could see the pixels in the Vision Pro.
-My vision is not perfect, being slightly nearsighted, and I could still discern pixels without corrective lenses.
+My vision is not perfect, being slightly nearsighted, but I could still discern pixels without corrective lenses.

 **HDR Effect:** Thanks to micro-LED, the HDR effect is relatively outstanding, better than monitors and projectors, but the brightness of highlights cannot surpass that of the iPhone's OLED or the MacBook Pro's miniLED.